The Study Hubs at each campus are well-equipped learning centres offering a wide range of resources to assist you with your studies.

 - Preparing for Exams

-The Study Hub provides a range of bookable workshops, for anyone who needs a structured session to help with a range of topics.
+The Study Hub provides a range of bookable online workshops, for anyone who needs a structured session to help with a range of topics.
 We will schedule these throughout the year and places are bookable by contacting the Study Hub team.
-Look out for our schedules on our web pages.
+Look out for our schedule!

-We will also work with curriculum areas and schedule workshops for groups as needed, which can take place in the classroom.
-These can be invaluable for your learners to succeed or to build their study or work skills.
-(Please note that we require tutors to be present throughout the workshop).
+We will also work with curriculum areas and schedule online workshops for groups as needed.
+These can be invaluable for your students to succeed or to build their study or work skills.
+(Please note that we require tutors to be present during the workshop).

 Below are some of the workshops we can offer: